wiga67/AND-Project/README.md

 Due to bad time management, i was only able to implement a little part of the offline part : The user can only add books in a database, and see them in a recycler view.
-Here is the link to the presentation : https://youtu.be/W77lFf-da-s On the online side, the user can just login , but norhing is implemented Share your books
+Here is the link to the presentation : https://youtu.be/W77lFf-da-s On the online side, the user can just login , but norhing is implemented.
+\br
+Share your books
 This app is made for book lovers which wants to manage their bookshelves, lend their books and see them back.
 A normal use case would be to register your own books into a local database which would be filled thanks to a call to the Google Book API.